andrealbinop/smtp-server-for-it/README.md

 # smtp-server-for-it

 A simple SMTP server for your integration testing needs.
 Based on [Spring Boot](http://projects.spring.io/spring-boot/) and [SubEtha SMT](https://code.google.com/p/subethasmtp/), it's perfect to use with browser automation tools such as [SeleniumIDE](http://docs.seleniumhq.org/), since received email messages can be instantly viewed with a HTTP request.
 This can be useful to test user registration flows that require activation through clicking links on email messages sent by the server.
+The project is released under [GNU 3](LICENSE).

 **Download latest version